AjayPrabakaran/example-1/README.md

-This is my readme
+This is my readme \n
-this is second commit
+this is second commit \n
+This is a PR. \n